hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

   - Response: Package name string (e.g., "com.hackerzhuli.code")
 - **Online**: Empty string - sent when this package comes online after domain reload or editor startup
 - **Offline**: Empty string - sent when this package goes offline before domain reload or editor shutdown
+- **IsPlaying**:
+  - Value: "true" when Unity is in play mode, "false" when in edit mode
+  - Sent automatically when play mode state changes (entering/exiting play mode)
+  - Sent to new clients when they connect or when this package comes online
 - **Tcp**: Internal format `"<port>:<length>"` where port is the TCP listener port and length is the expected message size
 - **Test Messages**: Value format depends on Unity's test runner implementation and may contain JSON or structured data